Homepage > Blank IRS Schedule A 990 or 990-EZ Template

 6Did the organization provide support (whether in the form of grants or the provision of services or facilities) to anyone other than (i) its supported organizations, (ii) individuals that are part of the charitable class benefited by one or more of its supported organizations, or (iii) other supporting organizations that also support or benefit one or more of the filing organization’s supported organizations?
 If “Yes,” provide detail in Part VI.

-9a Was the organization controlled directly or indirectly at any time during the tax year by one or more disqualified persons as defined in section 4946 (other than foundation managers and organizations described in section 509(a)(1) or (2))?
+9a Was the organization controlled directly or indirectly at any time during the tax year by one or more disqualified persons, as defined in section 4946 (other than foundation managers and organizations described in section 509(a)(1) or (2))?
 If “Yes,” provide detail in Part VI.

-cDid a disqualified person (as defined in line 9a) have an ownership interest in, or derive any personal benefit from, assets in which the supporting organization also had an interest?
+cDid a disqualified person (as defined on line 9a) have an ownership interest in, or derive any personal benefit from, assets in which the supporting organization also had an interest?
 If “Yes,” provide detail in Part VI.

 10a Was the organization subject to the excess business holdings rules of section 4943 because of section 4943(f) (regarding certain Type II supporting organizations, and all Type III non-functionally integrated supporting organizations)?
-If “Yes,” answer 10b below.
+If “Yes,” answer line 10b below.

 bDid the organization have any excess business holdings in the tax year?
 (Use Schedule C, Form 4720, to determine whether the organization had excess business holdings.)